stasis-sword/imp_tools/README.md

 sniped.
 I was born on a battlefield.
 Raised on a battlefield.
 Gunfire, sirens, and screams...
 They were my lullabies...

-To run, call `python snipe_countdown.py {thread id}` with the numerical id of the thread.
+It requires a single argument, the ID of the thread to check.